Ant-Bru/Tree2TreeLearning/README.md

 # Tree2TreeLearning
-Machine Learning library for Tree Transduction Learning
+Machine Learning library for Tree Transductions Learning.

+This is a PyTorch based library for learning of generic tree transductions (e.g. tree-to-tree, tree classification/regression, tree-to-sequence).